-Poetry Club: Paul Muldoon And Special Guests
+Poetry Club: Paul Muldoon & Special Guests

 Paul Muldoon has won many awards for his poetry including the T. S. Eliot Prize, the Griffin Prize, the Pulitzer Prize and the Queen’s Gold Medal for Poetry.
 Born in County Armagh in 1951, he has lived since 1987 in the United States, where he is the Howard G. B. Clark Professor in the Humanities, Emeritus, at Princeton University.
 In 2022, he was appointed Ireland Professor of Poetry.